 - Update your insurance coverage if necessary when adding expensive items to your home.

-- Store a copy of your inventory, including all back-up documents, away from home.
-Store it on the cloud (i.e. Dropbox), email it to yourself if you are comfortable with that or save it on a disk and store it some place safe.
+Store a copy of your inventory, including all back-up documents, away from home.

+Store it on a cloud service like Dropbox or email it to yourself if you are comfortable with that.

-Keep in mind that your expensive electronics and appliances may have cost a lot but the value of your shoes, clothing, coats, dishes, cookware, bakeware, small appliances, vacuum, yard maintenance equipment, tools, books, bicycles, sports equipment, children’s toys, beds, linens, bath linens, home decor, draperies, rugs, furniture and more probably far exceed the value of your computers, televisions etc. So don’t skimp on the project because that could cost you far more in the long run.
-Good luck!
+Keep in mind that your expensive electronics and appliances may have cost a lot, but the value of your shoes, clothing, coats, dishes, cookware, bakeware, small appliances, vacuum, yard maintenance equipment, tools, books, bicycles, sports equipment, children’s toys, beds, linens, bath linens, home decor, draperies, rugs, furniture and more probably far exceed the value of your computers, televisions etc. So don’t skimp on the project, because that could cost you far more in the long run.